Here is my take on play therapy…

-Life is full of challenges, no matter how old you are.
-Starting in our most tender and vulnerable years, each of us experiences a wide variety of successes and failures, proud moments, and deep losses.
-Naturally, our ability to cope with these challenges is different from one individual to another, from one family to another.
+Life is full of challenges, no matter how old we are.
+Starting in our earliest years, each of us experiences successes and failures, proud moments, and deep losses.
+Naturally, our ability to cope with these challenges is different throughout the life cycle.

-That is where play therapy and the language of play comes in.
-In a play therapy setting, children are given age-appropriate therapy, centered around the natural language of play, to foster children’s ability to express what’s going on in their inner worlds.
-The toys, structured ‘fun’ activities, and the gentle guidance of a play therapist become the vehicles for kids to make sense of that world.
+This is where play therapy and the language of play comes in.
+In a play therapy setting, children are given age-appropriate therapy, centered around their natural language – PLAY! – which fosters their ability to express their inner worlds.
+The toys, structured activities, and gentle guidance of a play therapist become the vehicles for kids to make sense of that world.